Persian Gulf National Day: Anglo-Persian conquest of Hormuz

-In the Persian–Portuguese war, Safavid Iran and the British East India Company challenged Portugal and The Kingdom of Ormus for supremacy in the Persian Gulf.
+In the Persian–Portuguese war, Safavid Iran and the British East India Company challenged Portugal and the Kingdom of Hormuz for supremacy in the Persian Gulf.
 In 1602, the Safavid army under the command of Imam-Quli Khan expelled the Portuguese from Bahrain.
 In 1612, the Portuguese Empire took the city of Gamrūn and transliterated the name to Comorão.
 Almost two years later (in 1615), Comorão was taken by 'Abbās the Great after a naval battle with the Portuguese and renamed Bandar-e' Abbās, or "Port of 'Abbās".

-In 1622, with the help of four English ships, Shah Abbas and Persians took Hormuz from the Portuguese in the Capture of Ormuz (1622).
+In 1622, with the help of four English ships, the Persians under Shah Abbas took Hormuz from the Portuguese in the Anglo-Persian capture of Hormuz.

 Registration as a day of National Heritage

 In 2010, traditional naval documentation of the Persian Gulf was registered on Iran's National Heritage List.
 The decision was made by the Ministry of Cultural Heritage, Tourism and Handicraft Organization and presided over by former vice President Esfandiar Rahim Mashaei, to register the day as a day of national heritage.
-The campaign launched by individual Arab states to rename the Persian Gulf which drove this decision.
+The campaign launched by individual Arab states to rename the Persian Gulf was what drove this decision.
 The Iranian postal authority has issued a series of stamps commemorating the day.
 In October 2018, the WIPO, the intellectual property agency of the UN, certified Persian Gulf Pearl based on the Lisbon Agreement.
 According to the agreement, based on international law, no country, government, or organization can use another name to refer to the Persian Gulf Pearl brand.